sqbr: (duty calls)

 This entry was originally posted at http://alias-sqbr.dreamwidth.org/476841.html.
 There are comment count unavailable comments.

-sqbr: (existentialism)
+sqbr: pretty purple pi (existentialism)

 Monday, October 1st, 2012 12:07 pm